weewx/weewx/docs_src/utilities/wee_import.md

     In this case the following warnings are evident:

     * Period one had 12 warnings for import fields that were mapped to WeeWX data fields but for which no data was found.
-This could be a sign that a complete month of data or a significant portion of the month could be missing or it could be a case of just the first record of the month is missing (a significant number of Weather Display monthly log files have been found to be missing the first record of the month).
+This could be a sign that a complete month of data or a significant portion of the month could be missing, or it could be a case of just the first record of the month is missing (a significant number of Weather Display monthly log files have been found to be missing the first record of the month).
 In most cases this warning can be ignored.

     * Period five shows warnings for six entries in the period that have duplicate timestamps.
 This could be a sign that there is a problem in one or more of the Weather Display monthly log files for that month.
 However, anecdotally it has been found that duplicate entries often exist in one or more Weather Display monthly log files.
 If the duplicates are to be ignored then such warnings can be ignored otherwise the incorrect data should be removed from the affected log files before import.